 Yanchep Secondary College is a BYOD (Bring Your Own Device) school.
 Although Yanchep Secondary College does not specify the necessity for all students to bring their own device to school, it is strongly advised in today’s digital era that they do so, in order to enhance their learning in class.

-- Device Type: Windows operating systems can be on a laptop or tablet
+- Device OS: Windows operating systems

 - Up-to-date security software;

 - Light and portable (screen size between 9″ and 14” screen)